ShkrutDenis/go-migrations/README.md

 ## Overview

-A simple module for using migrations in your project
+Module for the creating migrations for GoLang applications.

 `Now only for MySQL and Postgres!`